arcadiapage/arcadiapage.github.io/_drafts/why-intuition-is-a-good-highly-sensitive-person-trait.md

 ## Insight

 The highly sensitive person trait of intuition also gives HSPs the gift of insight.
 Intuitives work with webs of information all the time.

-As a result, people come to intuitives for recommendations and advice.
+As a result, people come to them for recommendations and advice.
 When people ask for your opinion on something, not only do you see the meaningful details, but you also see how things are connected and the impact of that.
 You may even identify with the Sage Jungian archetype.

 ## Foresight